Body weight is a key assessment tool in medical care.

 Whether it's for direct usage such as the calculation of a medication dosage, or an indirect measure of a person's overall wellbeing, accurate weight measurement cannot be underestimated!

-This article provides a quick overview assisting care staff and family members in selecting the most appropriate weighing equipment, and the best practices for their use.
+This article provides a quick overview, assisting care staff and family members in selecting the most appropriate weighing equipment and the best practises for their use.

-All weigh scales should be regularly checked (6 monthly intervals recommended) for accuracy.
+All weigh scales should be regularly checked (6 monthly intervals are recommended) for accuracy.

 Before measurement